 Tutoring service for students with a disability

-Students with a disability who are placed under the guardianship of the minister may be eligible for extra tutoring to help them at school.
+Students with a disability who are placed in care may be eligible for extra tutoring to help them at school.

 This funded service is short-term and is not a replacement for long-term support.

-Young people who are under the guardianship of the minister may be eligible for a mentoring program that provides an opportunity to build a positive relationship with an adult outside more formal services.
+Young people in care may be eligible for a mentoring program that provides an opportunity to build a positive relationship with an adult outside more formal services.

-There are a number of financial supports to help children and young people under guardianship of the minister with their education.
+There are a number of financial supports to help children and young people in care with their education.

-An education grant is paid to family based carers to cover the educational costs of children and young people under the guardianship of the minister.
+An education grant is paid to family based carers to cover the educational costs of children and young people in care.

 For further information contact the Carer Payments team.

 The school card scheme offers financial assistance with educational expenses.

 All school students in care are eligible for the school card.